savi-dev/savitestbed-api/README.md

 ## Authentication
-Once you have obtained the endpoints and ensured that you have access to them, attempt to call the `keystone` endpoint: `http://iamv3.savitestbed.ca:5000/v3`.
-First, create a file named `credentials.json` and place the following json data inside it:
+The `keystone` endpoint is `http://iamv3.savitestbed.ca:5000/v3`.
+To get authenticated, first, create a file named `credentials.json` and place the following json data inside it:
 ```json
 { "auth": {
     "identity": {